eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 provides it with a request to access protected resources to the verifier.
 The verifier extracts the access token and uses it to request VPs from the client's CS.
-The verifier may resolve the CS endpoint through a variety of methods, for example, by resolving the client's DID document and using a service entry as described in [Section](#6-cs-endpoint-resolution-through-did-documents).
+The verifier may resolve the CS endpoint through a variety of methods, for example, by resolving the client's DID document and using a service entry as described in [section _Endpoint Resolution_](6-cs-endpoint-resolution-through-did-documents).
 The VPs are then returned to the Verifier.

 ## Security